Dr. Gary Tanchak, D.C.

 We know that hand or manual massage by professionals is preferred when treating lower back pain.
 However, massage guns can help quicken the process.
 Chiropractors and physiotherapists have these gadgets with them.

-Sometimes visiting these professionals can be expensive.
-If you know what you are doing, massage guns can make it cheaper.
+Sometimes, visiting these professionals can be expensive. percussive massagers can make it cheaper if you know what you are doing.

 Myofascial Release

-Massage guns are great tools to help with myofascial release.
-Studies have shown that massage guns can help relieve pain in myofascial tissues when appropriately used.
+Massage guns are great tools for myofascial release.
+Studies have shown that they help relieve pain in myofascial tissues when appropriately used.

-Myofascial release can help with the treatment of the skeletal muscle by releasing tension and relieving stiffness in your lower back.
+Myofascial release can help treat the skeletal muscle by releasing tension and relieving stiffness in your lower back.

 This process also works to improve blood and lymphatic circulation.
 This helps with the stimulation and stretching of lower back muscles.

-When combined with exercises (light exercises for those with severe pain caused by serious conditions like herniated discs) and a healthy lifestyle, massage guns can be very effective in calming the pain and spasms in your lower back.
+When combined with exercises (light exercises for those with severe pain caused by serious conditions like herniated discs) and a healthy lifestyle, percussive massagers can effectively calm the pain and spasms in your lower back.

-But the pain is not just in your lower back, your upper can be hurt as well.
+But the pain is not just in your lower back; your upper back can also be hurt

 Is Massage Gun Good For Upper Back Pain?